Mehvix/notes/hugo/content/docs/cogsci-c100/ai-ml.md

 ## Supervised, Unsupervised, and Deep Reinforcement Learning

-- In supervised learning, network receives explicit feedback on how successful it is
+1. **Supervised learning:** network receives explicit feedback on how successful it is
-- In unsupervised learning, network does not receive explicit feedback; instead it learns to detect patterns in data
+2. **Unsupervised learning:** network does not receive explicit feedback; instead it learns to detect patterns in data
-- Reinforcement learning is distinct from both of the above in that
+3. **Reinforcement learning:** distinct from both of the above in that...
     - It does depend upon a feedback signal
     - However, the feedback signal does not tell the network exactly what it has done wrong; instead, the network is driven by a reward signal
         - The job of the network is to maximize the reward, but it is not told how to do that